Homebuyers

 If, however, you’d prefer to save the 7% for things such as home renovation, options exist on federal, state, and non-profit levels to assist first-time homebuyers in their homeowning endeavors.
 Make sure to talk to a lender about what options and programs are available that suit your specific circumstances.

-How To Buy a House with No Down Payment as a First-Time Homebuyer
+How to Buy a House with No Down Payment as a First-Time Homebuyer

 While some of the below options to help first-time homebuyers finance a house offer 0% down, others offer a lower percent down payment percentage other than the typical 7% mentioned above.
 The emergence of loans offered to help more people afford homes has been particularly beneficial to first-time homebuyers.